nhedger/iddns/README.md

 All the options above except the `HOSTNAME` can be set from the configuration file.

-**WARNING** : These options will be overridden by their equivalents if they are provided as arguments to the script.
+**WARNING** : These options will be overridden by their equivalents if they are provided as arguments on the command line.

 You'll find a [example configuration file](config.example) in this repository.